Table of Contents

 Core Data Sources

-• LiDAR and Radar — Active sensors like LiDAR (Light Detection and Ranging) and Synthetic Aperture Radar (SAR) penetrate canopy cover to measure forest structure, height, and biomass.
-NASA’s GEDI mission and the Copernicus Sentinel-1 satellite are prominent sources.
+- LiDAR and Radar: Active remote sensing technologies like LiDAR (Light Detection and Ranging) and Synthetic Aperture Radar (SAR) penetrate canopy layers to measure forest structure, canopy height, and biomass.
+Notable missions include NASA’s GEDI (Global Ecosystem Dynamics Investigation) LiDAR and the European Space Agency’s Sentinel-1 SAR satellites, which complement optical data by providing information unaffected by cloud cover or darkness.

 Key GIS Analysis Techniques